 Once customers are paying users of your product, you can determine engagement parameters based on the product and their interactions with it to define whether they would be interested in using more functionality.
 When users properly engage with your product regularly and understand the value you provide, they will more likely upgrade, and bring in referral business too.

-Not receiving proper customer service is one the major reasons customers churn, hence it is a good idea to monitor and analyse it.
-Your support team is in direct touch with the users, which is also a great way to collect feedback, measure customer satisfaction and how well your product is doing.
+Not receiving proper customer service is one of the major reasons customers churn, hence it is a good idea to monitor and analyze it.
+Your support team is in direct touch with the users, which is also a great way to collect feedback, and measure customer satisfaction and how well your product is doing.